developmentseed/adaptation-atlas-assistant/README.md

 ## Run chainlit frontend

-We have a simpmle chainlit frontend to show what the agent does.
+We have a simple chainlit frontend to show what the agent does.

 ```bash
 uv run chainlit run aacp/app.py -w